MicrosoftDocs/powerbi-docs/articles/powerbi-service-share-unshare-dashboard.md

 ## Who has access to a dashboard I shared?

-Sometimes you need to see who you've shared a dashboard with, and who they've shared it with.
+Sometimes you need to see the people you've shared a dashboard with, and see who they've shared it with.

 1. In the list of dashboards or in the dashboard itself, select **Share** ![Share icon](media/powerbi-service-share-unshare-dashboard/power-bi-share-icon.png).
 2. In the **Share dashboard** dialog box, select **Access**.